-Helen earned her MA in Music Therapy from Roehampton
+I earned my MA in Music Therapy from Roehampton

-University and has been practising since 2007.
-Her journey began with a
+University and have been practising since 2007.
+My journey began with a

-Berkshire-based charity, where she worked as part of a Music Therapy team
+Berkshire-based charity, where I worked as part of a Music Therapy team

 supporting people through music and creative connection.

-In her practice, Helen offers a calm and supportive space
+In my practice, I offer a calm and supportive space

 where you can explore your experiences through music, imagery, and gentle

 reflection.
-She believes that music can help us connect more deeply with our
+I believe that music can help us connect more deeply with our

 emotions, make sense of difficult experiences, and rediscover a sense of